Indians' Winning Streak Reaches 18 Games with Win vs. Orioles

 The 2016 Gold Glove winner has 29 home runs for the season.
 According to Elias Sports (via ESPN Stats & Info), Alex Rodriguez is the only shortstop who hit more home runs in a single season before turning 24.

-Trevor Bauer got the win for Cleveland, as he allowed two earned runs and struck out seven in 6.1 innings Bauer has surrendered two or fewer runs in seven of his nine starts since the start of August.
+Trevor Bauer got the win for Cleveland, as he allowed two earned runs and struck out seven in 6.1 innings.
+Bauer has surrendered two or fewer runs in seven of his nine starts since the start of August.

-While the Indian's last two wins over the Orioles were decided by three combined runs, they've generally overpowered their opponents following the first of their 18 straight victories.
+While the Indians' last two wins over the Orioles were decided by three combined runs, they've largely overpowered their opponents throughout their 18-game winning streak.
 The Athletic's Zack Meisel put the dominance in perspective:

 Zack Meisel @ZackMeisel